FailedSave/FateBot/README.md

 # Changelog

+## 11/22/2018

+* Link to changelog in footer
+* Added blacklist and custom items

+## 11/21/2018

+* "Extended" and "Protracted" durations added
+* More expressions and poses

+## 11/20/2018

+* Added expressions and poses
+* Can now choose how many max articles of clothing are possible when stripping

 ## 11/14/2018

-Initial iteration
+* Initial iteration

-## 11/20/2018

-Added expressions and poses
-Can now choose how many max articles of clothing are possible when stripping

-## 11/21/2018

-"Extended" and "Protracted" durations added
-More expressions and poses

-## 11/22/2018

-Link to changelog in footer
-Added blacklist and custom items